MESAlumniAssn/docs/docs/website/gallery.md

 ## **Steps to limit bandwidth usage**

-1. Keep the number of images in gallery limited to 50.
+1. Keep the number of images in the gallery limited to 50.
 Delete older images if required to keep the gallery fresh
 2. Preferably upload images in the `.jpg` format
 3. Compress the images by running them through [tinypng.com](https://tinypng.com/) (or a similar utility) prior to uploading